partout-io/partout/README.md

 #### Codegen

-A custom code generator is supplied to translate Swift data entities to the OpenAPI specification for interop with other programming languages.
+Partout comes with a [code generator][partout-codegen] that translates Swift data entities to a formal OpenAPI specification for non-Swift consumers.

 ```
-swift run partout-codegen <openapi> <output> [root]
+swift run partout-codegen --manifest scripts/manifest.yaml
 ```

-`partout-codegen` uses [swift-syntax][credits-swift-syntax] to build an intermediate representation (IR) of the Swift data entities, then proceeds to map it to the OpenAPI format. `openapi-generator` can eventually be used to generate the Partout data models for other languages.
+`partout-codegen` uses [swift-syntax][credits-swift-syntax] to build an intermediate representation (IR) of the Swift data entities, then proceeds to map it to the OpenAPI format. [openapi-generator][openapi-generator] can eventually be used to generate the Partout data models for other languages.

 ## Demo